3meters/proxibase/readme.md

 ### GET /tablename/[__ids:...|__names:.../]childTable1,childTable2|*
 Returns all records specified with subdocuments for each child table specified.
 The wildcard * returns all child documents.
 All fields from child documents are returned.
 The query limit is applied both to the main document array and to each of its child arrays.
 Filters only apply to the main document, not to the document's children.

+### GET /tablename/__genid
+Generates a valid id for the table with the UTC timestamp of the request.
+Useful if you want to make posts to mulitple tables with the primary and foreign keys preassigned.

 ### GET parameters
 Place GET query parameters at the end of the URL beginning with a ?.
 Separate parameters with &.
 Parameter ordering does not matter.